oarkflow/licensing/README.md

 - **Audit + admin APIs:** rate-limited HTTP endpoints for managing clients, issuing licenses, banning/unbanning, and revoking/reinstating licenses.
 - **Pluggable storage:** choose in-memory, SQLite, or JSON-on-disk storage via environment variables; disk snapshots are written atomically with `0600` permissions.
 - **Secure client storage:** the CLI enforces `chmod 600` on `~/.licensing/.license.dat`, verifies server signatures, and refuses to run if the payload or fingerprint diverge.
+- **Plan-aware entitlements:** every license carries a `plan_slug` so your application can unlock features based on the purchased plan without additional lookups.

 ## Requirements